madeline-k/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose/README.md

 attempted to deliver or just data that it failed to deliver (Redshift and S3 destinations can only backup all data).
 CDK can create a new S3 bucket where it will back up data or you can provide a bucket where data will be backed up.
 You can also provide a prefix under which your backed-up data will be placed within the bucket.
-By default, source data is not backed up to S3.
+Default behavior for backing up source data varies based on the destination type.

 ```ts fixture=with-bucket
 import * as destinations from '@aws-cdk/aws-kinesisfirehose-destinations';